-- The standard does not address separately reinsurance contracts issued: they are treated similarly to insurance contracts (IFRS 17.BC 296) except for IFRS 17.B 109 that explicitly prohibits applying the VFA. - The standard prohibits the application of the VFA to reinsurance contracts issued even when meeting the VFA criteria (IFRS 17.BC 249).
-The reason provided is that a reinsurer cannot receive a "fee" depicted in IFRS 17.BC 241 as the returns on a pool of underlying items being part of a compensation that it charges for the service provided to policyholders. - 61 IFRS 17.B 109 also prohibits the application of VFA to reinsurance contracts held. - IASB staff however acknowledged (IASB 2019-01.AP 2D §17) that for some reinsurance contracts there may be an accounting mismatch similar to the accounting mismatch created when an entity uses derivatives to mitigate financial risks of underlying variable fee approach contracts.
-In January 2019, the board then tentatively decided to amend IFRS 17 to expand the scope of the risk mitigation exception for insurance contracts with direct participation features in paragraph B115 of IFRS 17 so that it applies when an entity use a derivative or a reinsurance contract held to mitigate financial risk, to the extent that the entity meets the conditions in paragraph B116 of IFRS 17.
+- 26 The standard does not address separately reinsurance contracts issued: they are treated similarly to insurance contracts (IFRS 17.BC 296) except for IFRS 17.B 109 that explicitly prohibits applying the VFA. - 27 The standard prohibits the application of the VFA to reinsurance contracts issued even when meeting the criteria (IFRS 17.BC 249).
+The reason provided is that a reinsurer cannot receive a "fee" depicted in BC 241 as the returns on a pool of underlying items being part of a compensation that it charges for the service provided to policyholders. - 28 In the statement of financial performance of a reinsurer, the presentation of amounts exchanged with the primary insurer is not addressed by the standard.
+TRG suggests presentation rules (rather than principles requiring judgement) that are based on the relation to the amount of claim rather than on the nature of the service received or provided.